dodgemcintosh/Codewars-Solutions/README.md

 ## Getting Started

-Solutions for each language are in their corresponding language notebook i.e. the python_solutions notebook will contain problems and solutions in Python.
+Solutions for each language are in their corresponding language notebook i.e. the `Python-Solutions.iynb` notebook will contain problems and solutions in Python.

 ### Prerequisites